Trusted San Bernardino Spousal & Alimony Attorneys

 Fighting for spousal support after a divorce is a challenge.
-The Law Office of Joyce M. Holcomb has years of experience in family law, and has worked with many clients to resolve their cases with the best outcomes.
+San Bernardino Spousal Support Attorney at The Law Office of Joyce M. Holcomb has years of experience in spousal support law and has worked with many clients to resolve their Alimony cases with the best outcomes.
 Don’t go it alone in family court.
-Hire the best attorney to fight for your rights.
+Hire the best San Bernardino Alimony attorney to fight for your rights.

 In a divorce case, either spouse may ask the courts for spousal support to help them transition from the joint income they enjoyed during the marriage to a single income (or possibly no income, as the case may be).
 The amount of spousal support that a spouse will pay depends on many factors.
 For one, the judge will take into account the former couple’s assets, income, and expenses to determine how much support to provide to the former spouse.